The Ultimate Guide to Visiting Salvador Brazil Beaches

 Beachside vendors tend to mark up prices.
 Bring your own snacks and water to save money while enjoying yourself.

 🏖️ Looking for the perfect beach gear?
-Check out my hand-picked travel essentials for Salvador, Brazil beaches here!
+Check out my hand-picked travel essentials for Salvador, Brazil beaches by clicking here!

 Liked it?
 Pin it!